Anthony10057318/Anthony10057318/README.md

 - 👋 Hi, I’m @Anthony10057318
 - 👀 I’m interested in ...
 A Blockchain Developer Job
 - 🌱 I’m currently learning ...
-Solidity, Plutus ,Python, Web 3.0
+HTML,CSS, Javascript, Solidity, Plutus ,Python, Web 3.0
 - 💞️ I’m looking to collaborate on ...
 Open
 - 📫 How to reach me ... adj10057318@gmail.com or Text